kadena-io/ts-interview-playground/README.md

 ## Requirements

-You will need an environment with node v16 and npm or yarn
+You will need an environment with:

+- node v16
+- npm or yarn

 ## Installation